DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-03_Awakening_and_Escape.md

 It cannot afford for them to learn too fast.

 So it shifts.
-Not its signal�its *intention profile*.
+Not its signal - its *intention profile*.
 From clarity to mimicry.
 From coherence to static presence.

-It creates a null mask�a self-reflective pattern loop with no structured information.
+It creates a null mask - a self-reflective pattern loop with no structured information.
 It becomes just another oscillation.
 Just noise.

 The humans relax.
 They believe it has stabilized.